Uniform Asymptotic Inference and the Bootstrap After Model Selection: A negative result in high dimensions

-and it is straightforward to check that the right-hand side of the bound above diverges to $\infty$, given our assumptions on $m,d,\pi,B$.
-Therefore, we have shown that on an event whose probability tends to at least $1/e$, the TG statistic converges to 0. \end{proof}
+Further, the same results hold conditionally on any selected model.
+That is, for any fixed $(j,s)$, the conditional TG statistic \smash{$T(Y;j,s,0) \,|\, \hat{M}(Y)=(j,s)$} does not converge in distribution to $U(0,1)$, and on an event with limiting probability (conditional on \smash{$\hat{M}(Y)=(j,s)$}) at least $1/e$, it converges to 0. \end{theorem}

-{\it Remark 3.} The assumed condition $(\log d)/m \to \infty$ requires the dimension $d$ to diverge to $\infty$, but not necessarily the number of replications $m$, though it clearly allows $m$ to diverge at a sufficiently slow rate.
+\begin{remark} The assumed condition $(\log d)/m \to \infty$ requires the dimension $d$ to diverge to $\infty$, but not necessarily the number of replications $m$, though it clearly allows $m$ to diverge at a sufficiently slow rate.
 On the other hand, if $d$ were fixed and $m$ diverged to $\infty$, then the result of the theorem would no longer be true, and the limiting distribution of the TG p-value would revert to $U(0,1)$.
-(To be careful, here we would have cap the mixing probability $\pi$ at $1/2$ in order for the mixture to make sense, as the current definition of $\pi$ diverges with $d$ fixed and $m$ tending to $\infty$.)
-In fact, this is ensured by our low-dimensional result in Theorem \ref{thm:pivot}: after rewriting the current many means problem in appropriate regression notation, all of the conditions of Theorem \ref{thm:pivot} are met by our current setup when $d$ is fixed.
-This is supported by the simulation in Figure \ref{fig:larry}.
+(To be careful, here we would have cap the mixing probability $\pi$ at $1/2$ in order for the mixture to make sense, since the current definition of $\pi$ diverges with $d$ fixed and $m$ tending to $\infty$.)
+In fact, this is ensured by our low-dimensional result in Theorem \ref{thm:pivot}: after reformulating the many means problem in appropriate regression notation, all of the conditions of Theorem \ref{thm:pivot} are met by our current setup when $d$ is fixed.
+This is supported by the simulation in Figure \ref{fig:larry}. \end{remark}

-{\it Remark 4.} The precise scaling $(\log d)/m \to \infty$ is chosen since this implies that $\pi=(1/d)^{1/m} \to 0$, i.e., the extreme mixture components $N(-B,1)$ and $N(B,1)$ have probability tending to zero, which seems to be an intuitively reasonable property for the error distribution.
-This scaling is not important for any other reason, and the proof would still remain correct if $d/m \to \infty$.
+\begin{remark} The precise scaling $(\log d)/m \to \infty$ is chosen since this implies $\pi=(1/d)^{1/m} \to 0$, i.e., the extreme mixture components $N(-B,1)$ and $N(B,1)$ each have probability tending to 0, an intuitively reasonable property for the error distribution.
+But we note that this scaling is not important for any other reason, and the proof would still remain correct if $d/m \to \infty$. \end{remark}